Round 1

 - Hand placement consistency

-Kansas City Chiefs
+Chris McClellan - Kansas City Chiefs

 Strengths

-- Explosive first step and penetration
+- Quick first step for size

-- Violent hands and pass rush moves
+- Strong pass rush moves

 Concerns/Areas to Improve

-- Consistency game-to-game
+- Consistency game to game

-Dani Dennis-Sutton
+Dani Dennis-Sutton - Cincinnati Bengals

-EDGE Penn StateCincinnati needs pass rushers opposite Trey Hendrickson.
+EDGE Penn State Nittany LionsCincinnati needs pass rushers opposite Trey Hendrickson.
 Dennis-Sutton is a long, athletic edge rusher from Penn State with elite burst and bend.
 Recorded 9 sacks in 2025 and has the tools to develop into a double-digit sack artist with NFL coaching.

 Strengths